-Although spinal pain, almost always in the lower back, is usually the first and most common symptom of axial spondyloarthritis (axSpA), individuals with axSpA may also have pain, stiffness, and limited mobility outside of the spine in areas such as the hips, knees, and heels.
+Although spinal pain is usually the first and most common symptom of axial spondyloarthritis (axSpA), individuals with axSpA may also experience pain, stiffness, and limited mobility in the hips, knees, heels, and other joints.
 Notably, lower back pain can only be clinically defined—that is, it cannot be defined by laboratory tests such as C-reactive protein (CRP) or erythrocyte sedimentation rate (ESR)—making it difficult to establish the underlying cause.1

 - Occurs in early adulthood (before 45 years of age)

-- Has a gradual onset
+- Gradual onset

-- Lasts longer than three months
+- Lasts longer than 3 months

 - Wakes patient up in the second half of the night